fprime-community/fprime-workshop-led-blinker/docs/component-implementation-1.md

       );
 ```

-Inside your `led-blinker/Components/Led` directory, open `Led.cpp-template` and copy the following block of code and paste it into `Led.cpp` replacing the `TODO_cmdHandler` block.
+Inside your `led-blinker/Components/Led` directory, open `Led.template.cpp` and copy the following block of code and paste it into `Led.cpp` replacing the `TODO_cmdHandler` block.

 ```cpp
   void Led ::